Remodeling a kitchen can cost thousands of dollars.

 Finally, if you don’t like the idea of buying something used (for fear of what you might be bringing into your home), then go to appliance stores and ask to see their ‘scratch and dent’ selection.
 A lot of times things will be dinged on the back of the appliance.

-So they can’t sell them at regular price, but no one would know that the appliance is damaged by simply looking at the front of it.
+They can’t sell them at regular price, but no one would know that the appliance is damaged by simply looking at the front of it.
 You can often find great deals through this method.

 5. Make Your Own Floors